Why I Still Teach Of Mice and Men in 2025

 Talking About the Tough Stuff

-Instead of giving them an interpretation, I let them debate it out.
-Activities like silent debates, thought tunnels, and character hot-seating let students step into the complexity, and you can feel the shift when someone suddenly gets why Crooks shuts down, or why Curley’s Wife lashes out.
+Instead of giving students an interpretation, I let them debate it out.
+Silent debates, hot-seating, and thought tunnels allow them to sit with complexity.
+You can feel the moment when something clicks — when a student finally understands why Crooks shuts down, or why Curley’s Wife lashes out.

 It’s not about forcing conclusions.
-It’s about giving them space to question, reflect, and disagree safely.
+It’s about creating space for disagreement, reflection, and growth.

 What Sticks With Them